 Step 5: Toggle Wi-Fi off.

-2. TV Disconnects From Wi-Fi When Turning On
+Your Sony TV Disconnects From Wi-Fi Right Away When It’s Turned On

 While your TV is not randomly disconnecting from Wi-Fi while you’re watching content, its Wi-Fi settings do turn off every time your turn on your TV.
 Alternatively, your TV’s Wi-Fi settings do turn on whenever your turn on your TV, but it does not connect to a network.